elbandit/DVD-Rental/Business Rules/Business_Rules.md

 - You tell us that you want to cancel (so that we stop sending you any more rental discs)
 - We receive back all rental discs that you have out on loan

+**Upgrade subscription**
+Any reduction in your bill resulting from a downgrade will take effect at the next billing period after any outstanding discs have been received to us.
+Any increase in your bill resulting from an upgrade will take effect immediately, being pro-rated to the remainder of your billing period, and the increase will be charged immediately (without changing any subsequent billing dates).
+Additional charges, resulting from an upgrade, are non-refundable.

 **How can I down grade my subscriptions?**
 Only if you don’t have more than your allotted number of discs out.
 And only after I invoice, i.e. can only change at the end of the month.
 Note: You can change your plan at any time during your billing month.
 You will be charged the new price from your next billing date, provided you have returned the correct number of Discs.
 For example: if you are on the 3-Disc plan and want to downgrade to a 2-Disc plan, your account will not change until we have received 1 of the 3 Discs you currently possess.